 Which One Should You Choose?

 The answer to this question is not carved into stone.
-It’s about whatever fits the business.
+As a top app development company in NYC, we can say that it is about whatever fits the business.
 Like I’ve mentioned before there are two types of businesses that are looking to get into the app business: the ones who make an app for the simple sake of advertisement, and the ones whose bread and butter is the app itself.
 If you’re the latter, by all means, native is the way to go; the app is your life source after all.
 If you’re the former, perhaps you can get away with quick and cheap.
 But if the quality is still of significant importance to you then I would rule out hybrid.